 Choosing the Right MIC

-Choosing which MIC is right for you is not as simple as who has the highest return on investment (ROI).
-It’s important for investors considering a MIC to carefully assess the portfolio composition, the MIC’s track record and its mortgage underwriting process.
-To learn more about choosing the right MIC for you, read here.
-It is also strongly recommended that investors assess their own overall risk profile before they choose to invest in a MIC.
-Consulting with a financial advisor or professional is beneficial to the investor in order to understand the specific details and risks associated with a particular Mortgage Investment Corporation.
+Choosing which MIC is right for you is not as simple as who has the highest Return on Investment (ROI).
+It’s important for investors considering a MIC to carefully assess a corporation’s portfolio composition, track record, and mortgage underwriting process.
+To learn more, check out our “Selecting The Right Mortgage Investment Corporation” blog post.
+Similarly, ensure you assess your own overall risk profile before choosing to invest in a MIC.
+This could involve consulting with a financial advisor or professional to understand the specific details and risks associated with a particular company.

 About Magenta